 Wix has a very decent blogging feature that’ll help you write about your passion for photography.
 If you are interested in selling your work, you should also check out Wix’s online store.

-We think that it’s the top choice for photographers as its visual appeal is simply unmatched: Learn more in our full Wix review.
+We think that it’s a fantastic choice for photographers as its visual appeal is simply unmatched.
+Learn more in our full Wix review.

 Ease of Use Like No Other

 Weebly is the perfect website editor if you don’t want to deal with a lot of technical details.
 Everything is very beginner-friendly yet powerful at the same time.
 Their themes are responsive and will display perfectly on mobile devices like smartphones, iPads, and other tablets.
 Though compared to Wix, they are not quite as cutting-edge regarding their aesthetics.

 Weebly is also the only provider we know of that has a built-in video and audio player.
 If you combine that with the membership feature, you can even show exclusive content to your VIP clients.
 Lastly, there is also a powerful online store module that you can use to sell your photos.

 What we like: Weebly’s ease of use and their membership module

 What they should improve: their current selection of photography templates leaves room to be desired.
 Also they don’t have the same bandwidth of galleries.

 Great Solution for Bloggers